Showing posts with label Ecclesial Vocations. Show all posts

 Similarly, the poverty enjoined on laypersons by the Gospel differs significantly from religious poverty because laypersons tend to have to care for their families, provide for the education of children, and sometimes care for elderly parents or other relatives as well, yet every Christian is called to this Evangelical Counsel in some sense.
 In my own approach to the religious poverty of the consecrated vocation, I stress complete dependence on God.
 Finances are a secondary part of that, but they are a real part of it nonetheless.
 My own income is very limited (about $1200 a month).
 I do have a cat and that expense is offset by sacrifices I make so that I may care for him.
 "Sneezy", however, is a literal gift of God to me (he showed up one Winter with a bad cold and took up residence) and provides me with things money cannot buy; I have determined it is important to my own health and wholeness to make these accommodations, at least at the present time.

-I do think it is important to have times (morning, afternoon, and evening for example) to check and respond to email, yes.
-This is especially important when one has clients, one might need to get back to quickly.
+I do think it is important to have times (morning, afternoon, and evening, for example) to check and respond to email, yes.
+This is especially important when one has clients, one might need to get back to them quickly.
 Still, it is not something one usually schedules unless one has difficulty staying away from the computer!!).
 Instead, it is something one's schedule allows for when one is free from other activities/periods.
 For instance, I may check email and messages before breakfast or supper and again before Compline and bed.
 If I am writing for several hours, I may break from that and check email then because I am already working at my computer.
-(If I am journaling, that is a different matter and while I may break for a cup of tea or a snack, I will not check email or messages then.)
-In this small matter too it is up to the individual to reflect on what their lived experience has taught them and work out a solution that allows them to live the terms of c 603 and their own Rule with integrity.
+(If I am journaling, that is a different matter, and while I may break for a cup of tea or a snack, I will not check email or messages then.)
+In this small matter too, it is up to the individual to reflect on what their lived experience has taught them and work out a solution that allows them to live the terms of c 603 and their own Rule with integrity.

 Home visits or visits with relatives and friends should be worked out in the same way as appointments with clients, and access to email and messaging.
 What is truly healthy for the individual hermit and her way of life?
 What is truly loving?
 What can she manage financially or in terms of her schedule?
 When does contact with others begin to detract from the silence of solitude and stricter separation, for instance?
-For some people time with family will be brief because we really do need to get back to our ordinary schedule and activities (families can be demanding in many ways!); frequency and duration are something a hermit must determine for themselves.
-I will make one caveat though; namely, a hermit should be able to lay aside a lot of (the details of) her hermit life for the relatively brief time she is with her family.
+For some people, time with family will be brief because we really do need to get back to our ordinary schedule and activities (families can be demanding in many ways!); frequency and duration are something a hermit must determine for themselves.
+I will make one caveat, though; namely, a hermit should be able to lay aside a lot of (the details of) her hermit life for the relatively brief time she is with her family.
 She should be present to these others as the person they (each) know and love.
 She must not "play hermit" or (within reason, of course) refuse to participate in the activities they enjoy and want to share with her.
 I once read a hermit write about "only talking about spiritual things" when with her loved ones.
 One can always ask what, when looked at in the way God does, is NOT a spiritual thing, but the way to approach this matter, I sincerely believe, is for the hermit to simply be entirely present in all she is and does with family and, in this way, bring God's love to bear (but also discover and contemplate this same love as it is present) within the family.

 Generally speaking, there is no reason a hermit should not go to stores to pick up what is needed.
 It has all kinds of benefits both for the hermit and for those she might meet and talk with during such trips!
 Hermits are not recluses, at least the vast majority are not.
-I have my groceries delivered and began that because of the pandemic.
-I continue it because it is very helpful and convenient for getting everything I need (I don't drive so carrying things home is difficult).
+I have my groceries delivered; I began that because of the pandemic.
+I continue it because it is very helpful and convenient for getting everything I need (I don't drive, so carrying things home is difficult).
 And sometimes I simply need to get out of my hermitage and, if needed, to run errands.
 At those times, I meet people, converse, maybe stop to have a brief coffee with someone who would like to talk, etc. Again, generally speaking, all of that is fine.
 The thing we need to be aware of is who we are in these times and what we truly need.
-If our eremitical life is sound, we will want to get back home as soon as is practicable and we should be able to settle into our usual routine when we return.
+If our eremitical life is sound, we will want to get back home as soon as is practicable, and we should be able to settle into our usual routine when we return.

 10 January 2025